Bhaiyahns45/Docker/README.md

     # copy the contents into the working dir
     COPY . /folder_name

-    # run pip to install the dependencies of the flask app
+    # run pip to install the dependencies of the app
     RUN pip install -r requirements.txt

     #expose the port